inelofthus/Gruppe23/README.md

 If not connected to eduroam on NTNU campus, VPN must be used.
 Read more about installing VPN on NTNU's websites (https://innsida.ntnu.no/wiki/-/wiki/English/Install+VPN).

+###For windows only
+Windows users can run the RateChill.jar or the RateChill.exe.
+RateChill.jar requires having Java SE Runtime Environment 1.8 installed.
+The bin folder is required to run the RateChill.exe, so do not delete this.

 ## Usage